Andrew-Chen-Wang/github-wiki-action/README.md

 [seen here.](https://github.com/settings/tokens/new?scopes=repo&description=wiki%20page%20creator%20token)

 ---
+This intended usage was to avoid hosting a private ReadTheDocs and instead just use GitHub wiki.

 Largely inspired by [wiki-page-creator-action](https://github.com/Decathlon/wiki-page-creator-action) and the [issue that arose from it](https://github.com/Decathlon/wiki-page-creator-action/issues/11), this GitHub action tries to update the entire wiki based on a single